Steps for Resolving Complaints

 If your problem is with a rural cemetery you can reach out to your county or show up to a County Commission meeting.

-If it is a city cemetery, tell the local media and show up to a city council meeting and speak during public comment period.
+If it is a city cemetery, tell the local media and show up to a city council meeting and speak during the public comment period.